 - Upcoming events

 - Current promotions

-By creating a robust, informational website, you will positively serve potential target customers and current ones.
+By creating a robust, informational website, you will positively serve both potential target customers and current ones.

 #2: An Informational Website Improves Your SEO